What Is a Technical SEO Audit & Why Do You Need It?

-A website SEO audit is a necessary phase to ensure the desired goals of your project are achieved.
-You may be trying to take care of things yourself (and failing) and are in need of some professional assistance to get your website back on track.
-Digital Search Group offers a full website SEO technical audit service to uncover any potential issues holding your website back in Google and recommendations to ensure anything uncovered is taken care of.
+Our SEO audit service is necessary at the start of a relationship so we can ensure the foundations we laid and be confident in the success of any project.
+You may be trying to take care of things yourself (and failing) and really need some professional assistance to get your website back on track.
+We provide full technical website SEO audit services that will help to uncover any potential issues which may be holding your website back and give detailed, prioritised recommendations on how to deal with any issues we find.

 Since the launch of Google Panda back on 23rd February 2011, websites have been wondering how, why and when the website lost traffic.
 We can not only help you to pinpoint the update by which you were affected, but also assist you in reacquiring your valuable rankings and traffic.

 Content Quality: Is the content unique?
 Compelling?
 Relevant?
 Well written?
 Grammatically correct?
 Any misspelled words?

 Depth of Content: Does the content provide substance and value to customers?

 Content Optimisation: Thin content, content that’s non-indexable, lack of internal/external links, image-based content, etc.

 Words Considered by Google: Using the Content Keywords tool in Google Webmaster Tools.